Shahondin1624/IT-Tec_Prometheus/README.md

 ## Github-exporter-arm64-rs

-To fetch exactly the data we want, we created our own simple (and limited) exporter for Github (in Rust btw).The exporter is able to export metrics of a specific Github Organization, in our case [Klara Oppenheimer Schule](https://github.com/KlaraOppenheimerSchule).
+To fetch exactly the data we want, we created our own simple (and pretty limited) exporter for Github in Rust.
+The exporter is able to export metrics of a specific Github Organization, in our case [Klara Oppenheimer Schule](https://github.com/KlaraOppenheimerSchule).
 The exporter provides metrics such as total number of commits, total number of insertions, total number of delition over all repositories of the organisation.
 In addition it provides metrics for number of commits, number of insertions and number of deletions per repository.